KorySchneider/tab/README.md

 #### Custom Commands
 You can add your own custom commands in the options menu.
-Custom commands are specified using [JSON](https://en.wikipedia.org/wiki/Json).
+Custom commands are specified using [JSON](https://en.wikipedia.org/wiki/Json);
-The format is as follows (using YouTube as an example):
+the format is as follows (using YouTube as an example):

     {
       "command": "y",
       "url": "https://www.youtube.com",
       "search": "/results?search_query="
     }

+Using the quick-add form in the options menu will save you some typing.

 __Explanation of each item__: